Alyetama/internetarchive-youtube/README.md

 <details>
   <summary>Creating A Backend Database instructions</summary>

+  **NOTICE: The `JSONBIN` option will not work at the moment because jsonbin.io changed their API recently.
+Please use MongoDB for now until the next release.**

 - **Option 1:**  MongoDB (recommended).
   - Self-hosted (see: [Alyetama/quick-MongoDB](https://github.com/Alyetama/quick-MongoDB) or [dockerhub image](https://hub.docker.com/_/mongo)).
   - Free cloud database on [Atlas](https://www.mongodb.com/database/free).